Ganymede-Bio/website-docusaurus/docs/functions/spectramax_xml.md

 ## SpectramaxXMLParser

-Parse SpectraMax XML and upload metadata and data to data lake
+Parses SpectraMax XML and upload instrument metadata and data to data lake

 **Arguments**: